Zugz0Wang/Competitive-Programming-Playground/README.md

 - Hinted(verified not going to TLE); 20230613

 Looping through all the columns and rows and checking whether all elements are the same.
 An alternative would be transforming vectors into hashable strings.

+---

+## Leetcode.2448.
+Minimum Cost To Make Array Equal

+- Hinted(but had technical issues about MLE); 20230621

+I independently figured out using prefix-sum to calculate the next cost sum in O(1).
+But it seems using a lambda function to sort the indices vector led to a Memory Limit Exceed.